10 Best High Quality Magic Formula Stocks for January 2026

 Key Catalysts

-- Continued volume growth in emerging Latin American markets
+- Solid revenue growth 9.8% in Latin American beverages.

 Risk Factors